 3. Delete water: Remove all water molecules from the ePMV instance of the PDB file

-hydrogens: Remove all hydrogens from the ePMV instance of the PDB file
+a. delete hydrogens: Remove all hydrogens from the ePMV instance of the PDB file

 b. add hydrogens: Build hydrogens onto the current selection obeying rules of chemistry.